zeromake/quasar/docs/src/pages/quasar-cli-webpack/prefetch-feature.md

 ```

 ::: warning
-When you use it to pre-fetch data, you are required to use a Vuex Store, so make sure that your project folder has the `/src/store` folder when you create your project, otherwise generate a new project and copy the store folder contents to your current project.
+When you use it to pre-fetch data, you are required to use Pinia, so make sure that your project folder has the `/src/stores` folder when you create your project, otherwise generate a new project and copy the store folder contents to your current project.
 :::

 ## How PreFetch Helps SSR Mode